Phraseme: Compositional phrasemes

 A phraseme AB is said to be compositional if the meaning ‘AB’ = ‘A’ ⊕ ‘B’ and the form/AB/ = /A/ ⊕ /B/ (“⊕” here means ‘combined in accordance with the rules of the language’).
-Compositional phrasemes can be broken down into two groups—collocations and clichés.
+Compositional phrasemes are generally broken down into two groups—collocations and clichés.

 Collocations

-A collocation consists of a base (shown in Small caps), a lexical unit chosen freely by the speaker, and of a collocate, a lexical unit chosen as a function of the base.
+A collocation is generally said to consist of a base (shown in Small caps), a lexical unit chosen freely by the speaker, and of a collocate, a lexical unit chosen as a function of the base.